blaisewang/B-Tree/README.md

 # B-tree
 Data structure B-tree with graphical user interface

-This is my data structure course design work, feel free to use it.
+This is my data structure course design work.
+Feel free to use/take/change it.